hadidy100/BackEnd_Engineering_1/README.md

 # BackEnd_Engineering_1

-a Web Service API for a discussion forum application.
+A Web Service API for a discussion forum application.

 The application should exposes the following RESTful URL endpoints.
 All data sent to and from the API should be in JSON format with the Content-Type header field set to application/json.